naciblc/naciblc.github.io/_posts/_README.md

 ### Documentation

+I know, I know, documents are never enough since I would rather write some code than write documents.
+But I will try to make time for documentation and tutorials.
-Check out [Mr. Green theme tutorials playlist](https://www.youtube.com/playlist?list=PLAymxPbYHgl-fFy5can7uZBMJtFWVcphD) on YouTube
+Check out [Mr. Green theme tutorials playlist](https://www.youtube.com/watch?v=Tz5iWWX0WD4&list=PLAymxPbYHgl-fFy5can7uZBMJtFWVcphD) on YouTube

 ### Credits